How we teach reading at Brook Street

 Year 2 – Phase 6 moving into ‘Support for Spelling’.
 By the end of Year 2 children should be able to read and write all the Reception, Y1 and Y2 words.

-Year 3 – Year 6 – ‘Support for Spelling’ which involves learning and practising common spelling patterns, suffixes and prefixes, root words etc is followed.
-In addition children are taught the meanings of words in context from the national curriculum.
-Appendices of these words are available from class teachers.
+Year 3 – Year 6 – ‘No nonsense spelling’ which involves learning and practising common spelling patterns, suffixes and prefixes, root words etc is followed.
+In addition children are taught the meanings of words in context from the national curriculum and given strategies to help them when faced with unfamiliar words.

 Spellings are learned by the children each week throughout KS1 and KS2.
-The school also has a list of 'non negotiable' words which are shared with the children and their parents to ensure that spelling progresses in each year group.
+As a school we also have a list of 'non negotiable' words which are shared with the children and their parents to ensure that spelling progresses in each year group.
 This list is also shared with our cluster partner schools.

-Children should apply what they have been taught in phonics/support for spelling across all curriculum areas to embed their understanding further.
+Children are encouraged to apply what they have been taught in phonics/support for spelling across all curriculum areas to embed their understanding further.